Distance Recoloring: Introduction

-\paragraph{List Coloring Reconfiguration:} A generalized variant of $k$-\CR, the \textsc{List $k$-\CR} problem, has also been well-studied.
+\paragraph{{\bf List Coloring Reconfiguration}} A generalized variant of $k$-\CR, the \textsc{List $k$-\CR} problem, has also been well-studied.
 Here, like in $k$-\CR, given a graph $G$ and two proper $k$-colorings $\alpha, \beta$, we want to transform $\alpha$ into $\beta$ and vice versa.
-However, we also require that each vertex has a list of at most $k$ colors from $\{1, \dots, k\}$ attached, which are the only colors they are allowed to have.
+However, we also require that each vertex has a list of at most $k$ colors from $\{1, \dots, k\}$ attached, which are the only colors each vertex is allowed to have.
 In particular, $k$-\CR is nothing but \textsc{List $k$-\CR} when every color list is $\{1, \dots, k\}$.
-Indeed, along the way of proving the \PSPACE-completeness of $k$-\CR, \textcite{DBLP:journals/tcs/BonsmaC09} showed that \textsc{List $k$-\CR} is \PSPACE-complete for any fixed $k \geq 4$. \textcite{DBLP:journals/jgt/CerecedaHJ11} showed that $k$-\CR is solvable in polynomial time for $1 \leq k \leq 3$ and their algorithms can be extended for \textsc{List $k$-\CR}.\footnote{\textcite{Heuvel13} stated that \textsc{$k$-List-Color-Path} is \PSPACE-complete for any $k \geq 3$, which appears to be different from what we mentioned for $k = 3$.
+Indeed, along the way of proving the \PSPACE-completeness of $k$-\CR, Bonsma and Cereceda~\cite{BonsmaC09} showed that \textsc{List $k$-\CR} is \PSPACE-complete for any fixed $k \geq 4$.
+Cereceda, Van den Heuvel, and Johnson~\cite{CerecedaHJ11} showed that $k$-\CR is solvable in polynomial time for $1 \leq k \leq 3$ and their algorithms can be extended for \textsc{List $k$-\CR}.\footnote{Van den Heuvel~\cite{Heuvel13} stated that \textsc{$k$-List-Color-Path} is \PSPACE-complete for any $k \geq 3$, which appears to be different from what we mentioned for $k = 3$.
 However, note that, the two problems are different.
 In his definition, each list has size at most $k$, but indeed one may use more than $k$ colors in total.
-On the other hand, in our definition, one \textit{cannot} use more than $k$ colors in total.} \textcite{HatanakaIZ15} initiated a systematic study of \textsc{List $k$-\CR} and showed the following complexity dichotomy: The problem is \PSPACE-complete on graphs of pathwidth two but polynomial-time solvable on graphs of pathwidth one (whose components are caterpillars---the trees obtained by attaching leaves to a central path).
-They also noted that their hardness result can be extended for threshold graphs. \textcite{Wrochna18} showed that \textsc{List $k$-\CR} is \PSPACE-complete on bounded bandwidth graphs and the constructed graph in his reduction also has pathwidth two, which independently confirmed the result of \textcite{HatanakaIZ15}.
+On the other hand, in our definition, one \textit{cannot} use more than $k$ colors in total.} Hatanaka, Ito, and Zhou~\cite{HatanakaIZ15} initiated a systematic study of \textsc{List $k$-\CR} and showed the following complexity dichotomy: The problem is \PSPACE-complete on graphs of pathwidth two but polynomial-time solvable on graphs of pathwidth one (whose components are caterpillars---the trees obtained by attaching leaves to a central path).
+They also noted that their hardness result can be extended for threshold graphs.
+Wrochna~\cite{Wrochna18} showed that \textsc{List $k$-\CR} is \PSPACE-complete on bounded bandwidth graphs and the constructed graph in his reduction also has pathwidth two, which independently confirmed the result of Hatanaka, Ito, and Zhou~\cite{HatanakaIZ15}.